davidgasquez/handbook/Open Data.md

 	- Similar to how `git` deals with it.
 You could force the deletion of something in case that's needed, but not the default.
 - **Flexible**.
 Allow centralized ([S3](https://twitter.com/quiltdata/status/1569447878212591618), GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...) layers.
 	- As agnostic as possible, supporting many types of data; tables, geospatial, images, ...
+    - Can all datasets can be represented as tabular datasets?
+This will enable to run SQL (`select, groupbys, joins`) on top of them which might be the easier way to start collaborating.
 	- A dataset could have different formats derived from a common one.
 Represent all data as Arrow datasets, and build converters between that one format and all others.
 This is how Pandoc and LLVM work.
 The protocol could do the transformation (e.g: CSV to Parquet, JSON to Arrow, ...) automatically and some checks at the data level to verify they contain the same information.
 	- Datasets could be tagged from a library of types (e.g: `ip-adress`) and [conversion functions](https://github.com/jbenet/transformer) (`ip-to-country`).
 Given that the representation is common (Arrow), the transformations could be written in multiple languages.